 After living a crazy life, like we all do, she came to respect more wholistic healthy lifestyle choices.
 Her childhood memories of climbing the fruit trees in her backyard and eating fresh fruit was always with her, making some of the choices later in life a bit easier to swallow ;).
 She came to the farm willing to work, willing to help, and willing to learn.
 Everything about Fay screams helpful and kind.

 We are very blessed to have her assistance.
-And all of you that buy our herbs can feel oh so good knowing her loving hands probably touched the nutritious, organic, hand processed plant material; helping it make its trip from the soil in which it grew at Our Herb Farm and into your hands.
+And all of you that buy our herbs can feel oh so good knowing her loving hands probably touched the nutritious, organic, hand processed plant material; helping it make its trip from the soil in which it grew at our farm homestead and into your hands.

 Hannah Knight – Daughter & FarmHomestead Assistant

 She home schools Bash, studies a lot, uses herbs daily, and works on the farm when I need her.
 I had to have surgery on my hand a couple of years ago (in MAY, no less) and she managed the garden, harvesting, canning, bagging, boxing, orders and “Yes you did TOO let the weeds get the best of you!”
 But we all survived it, through thick and thin around here.
 We are a team!

 Our goal is to acquaint you with common herbs and what they can do for you and to give you the gardening know-how to know HOW.